Tofdu31/docker-mumble/README.md

 OPTIONNAL : Edit the Config
 ---------------
+Edit :

+files/config.ini

-Edit files/config.ini with your instruction !
+And add your instruction !

 Troubleshooting
 ---------------